-Warsaw, Poland – Poland has moved up from the 25th to the 13th place in HSBC Expat’s Annual League Table of Best Places to Live and Work, overtaking countries like Hong Kong, France, India, Sweden, Thailand, Mexico and the US.
+Warsaw, Poland – Poland has moved up from the 25th to the 13th place in HSBC Expat League Table of Best Places to Live and Work, overtaking countries like Hong Kong, France, India, Sweden, Thailand, Mexico and the US in the annual survey.
 Now in its 12th year, the survey is designed to explore the attitudes, opinions and experiences of people living overseas.
 Switzerland, Singapore and Canada take the top three spots.

 The survey was completed by 18,059 expats from 163 countries and territories through an online questionnaire in February and March 2019, conducted by YouGov and commissioned by HSBC Expat.
 A minimum sample of 100 expat respondents is required for a country or territory to be included in the league table, with 33 qualifying in 2019.